ento/street-epistemology-tips-sheet-source-mirror/en.md

 # StreetEpistemology.com

-Street Epistemology is a conversational tool that helps people reflect on the quality and reliability of their reasoning in a non-confrontational manner.
+Street Epistemology (SE) is a conversational tool that helps people reflect on the quality and reliability of their reasoning in a non-confrontational manner.
 Here are some steps that may help you through a conversation.
 Don’t feel obligated to use all of these simultaneously.
-Pace yourself and try to go where your conversation partner takes you.
+Pace yourself and try to go where your conversation partner takes you!

-## 1. Choosing the topic
+## 1. Choosing the topic, obtaining consent, introducing SE
-- Would you like to discuss any of your beliefs?
+- What would you say is your claim?
-- Do you have any deeply held beliefs which define you?
+- Do you mind if I ask you some questions about it?
-- Do you believe in anything supernatural?
+- I’m really interested in examining your belief and the ways of reasoning behind it.
-- Are there any disputes you frequently have with people?
+- One goal is to understand your reasoning and reflect on its reliability together.
-- Do you have any beliefs that a lot of people disagree with?
+- I'll be happy to answer the same questions myself as well if you're interested.
-- In what ways would you like the society to change?
+- The approach I'd like to use in this conversation is called Street Epistemology.
+It's aimed at examining the methods we use to come to conclusions.

 ## 2. Clarification of the belief.
 The “What” type of questions
 - What do you mean by that?